-The scholarships are funded by a $1 million endowment established by industrialist and philanthropist Mr. Mark Pigott KBE (left).
-Established in 2015, we have awarded 14 scholarships to individuals who additionally receive additional support from BAFTA throughout the year in the form of professional development programming and access to our events.
+The scholarships were established by industrialist and philanthropist Mr. Mark Pigott KBE.
+Established in 2015, we have awarded scholarships to individuals who additionally receive additional support from BAFTA throughout the year in the form of professional development programming and access to our events.

 Sean Dunn | Pigott/BAFTA Scholar 2015